e-commerce | mobile app case study

 Wireframes

-• Updating colors to be more accessible across the app, including call to actions and forms.
+The colors throughout the platform were refined to be more accessible across the app, including call to actions and forms.

-• Adding filtering options to improve the experience of searching for products
+Filtering options were added to improve the experience of searching and sorting through products.

 Component Library